Euno257/VTU-Design-and-Analysis-of-Algorithm-Lab-Programs/README.md

 ## PROGRAMS

-1 A - Create a Java class called Student with the following details as variables within it. (i)	USN (ii)	Name (iii)	Branch (iv) Phone Write a Java program to create n Student objects and print the USN, Name, Branch, and Phone of these objects with suitable headings.
+Create a Java class called Student with the following details as variables within it. (i)	USN (ii)	Name (iii)	Branch (iv) Phone Write a Java program to create n Student objects and print the USN, Name, Branch, and Phone of these objects with suitable headings.

 1 B - Write a Java program to implement the Stack using arrays.Write Push(), Pop(), and Display() methods to demonstrate its working.